Challenges Faced By the Textile Industry In Pakistan 2023

-Pakistan is the eighth biggest exporter of textile goods in Asia, the fourth largest manufacturer of raw cotton, and the third-largest purchaser of raw cotton.
-Pakistan's textile industry contributes more than 60% to the country's total exports; and around 46% to the total output produced in the country.
-It also contributes about 8.5% to the total GDP and it also provides jobs to 40% of the overall workforce.
-Some of the top exporters in Pakistan being Style Textile (pvt) Ltd, Nishat Mills Ltd and Yunus Textile Mills Ltd.
+Pakistan, being the eighth-largest exporter of textile goods in Asia, holds a significant position in the global textile landscape.
+With the fourth-largest raw cotton production and the third-largest purchaser of raw cotton, the clothing industry contributes over 60% to the country's total exports and about 46% to the overall output.
+Additionally, it constitutes 8.5% of the total GDP and employs approximately 40% of the nation's workforce.
+Notable exporters in Pakistan include Style Textile (PVT) Ltd, Nishat Mills Ltd, and Yunus Textile Mills Ltd.

 The energy issue is the most significant hindrance to the textile industry’s growth.
-The country’s general energy crisis has had many negative consequences, but the textile industry is one that has been hit hard.
+The country’s general energy crisis has had many negative consequences, but the textile industry has been hit hard.

 Due to this manufacturers try to implement different means of power generation such as high KvA generators leading to a rise in the costs of production.
 Hence increasing expenses and reducing profitability for textile exporters in Pakistan.

 Pakistan’s textile industry faces fierce competition from countries like Bangladesh, Vietnam, India, and Thailand in the foreign market.
 And with expensive utilities, wage rates, and an inadequate flow of investment in the country, the textile industry is unable to rise to the challenge.

 With a lack of investment and other issues such as the depreciation of the national currency and increasing interest rates, there has been no timely modernization of the equipment and machinery.
 The clothing industry in Pakistan is largely still conducting all business manually when on a global scale procurement processes have been digitized.

 As a result, Pakistan is losing its competitive edge when compared to the Indian textile industry, for example, it has adopted the newest technologies and come out with the latest product designs to be competitive in the global textile market.